ryankresse/medical_no_shows/README.md

 ## Future Questions

 #### Are  certain patients more/less likely to be influenced by a reminder message?
-I didn't notice anything to suggest that could be the case, but a deeper dive or more data could be helpful.
+I didn't notice anything to suggest that's the case, but a deeper dive or more data could be helpful.

 ####  Could the content of a reminder message or when it's sent influence the no-show rate?
 A study investigating this question could help increase effectiveness.